 - Potential for cutting a deal as a supplier

-- Prices will almost always be below market value
+- Prices offered on a baseball card will almost always be below market value

 - Many areas do not have a sports collectibles hobby shop nearby